 To achieve these targets, address climate change, and keep money in your pocket, we're working with you and your community to reduce emissions.

-The CEEP guides the City in achieving our GHG reduction targets, by defining strategies in the following areas:
+The Community Energy & Emissions Plan guides the City in achieving our greenhouse gas reduction targets in the following areas: